deepankarm/org-jina-examples/face-db-search/README.md

 </tr>
 </table>

-Let's have a look at the index Flow.
-As the same as in the [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search), we define a two pathway Flow for indexing.
-For each image, we put the image file name in the request message and thus each image is considered as a Document.
-The `loader` Pod reads the image file and save the image's RGB values into the Chunk.
-Note that in this case, we have only one Chunk for each Document.
+Let's look at the index Flow: Just like the [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search), we define a two pathway Flow for indexing.
+For each image, we put the image filename in the request message so each image is considered a Document.
+The `loader` Pod reads the image file and saves the image's RGB values into the Chunk.
+Note that in this case we have only one Chunk per Document.

 Afterwards, the Flow splits into two parallel pathways.
-In the pathway on the left side, the `normalizer` Pod resizes and normalizes the image in the Chunks so that in the downstreaming Pods they can be properly handled.
-Followed by the `chunk_indexer`, the `encoder` Pod encodes the Chunks into vectors, which will be further saved into the index by the `chunk_indexer` Pod.
+In the pathway on the left, the `normalizer` Pod resizes and normalizes the image in the Chunks so they can be properly handled in the downstream Pods.
+The `encoder` Pod encodes the Chunks into vectors, which are then saved into the index by the `chunk_indexer` Pod.

-In the other pathway, the `doc_indexer` Pod uses the key-value storage to save the Document IDs and the Document contents, i.e. the image file names.
-At the end, the `join_all` Pod merges the results from the `chunk_indexer` and the `doc_indexer`.
-In this case, the `join_all` Pods simply wait for the both incoming messages arrived because neither of the upstreaming Pods write into the request message.
+In the other pathway, the `doc_indexer` Pod uses key-value storage to save the Document IDs and Document contents, i.e. the image filenames.
+At the end, the `join_all` Pod merges the results from the `chunk_indexer` and `doc_indexer`.
+In this case, the `join_all` Pods simply wait for both incoming messages to arriv because neither of the upstream Pods write into the request message.

-The two-pathway Flow, as a common practice in jina, is designed to storage the vectors and the Documents independently and in parallel.
-Of course, one can squeeze the two pathways into one pathway by concating the `doc_indexer` after the `chunk_indexer` and removing `join_all` Pod.
-However, this will slow down the index process.
+The double-pathway Flow, as a common practice in Jina, stores the vectors and the Documents independently and in parallel.
+Of course, you can squeeze the two pathways into one by concatenating `doc_indexer` after `chunk_indexer` and removing the `join_all` Pod.
+However, this will slow down the indexing process.

-As for the query Flow, it is pretty much the same as the index Flow, and thereafter we won't be too verbose to iterate.
-You might have notice that there is something new in the YAML files.
+For the query Flow, it's pretty much the same as the index Flow, so we don't really need go into it too much.
+You may have noticeed there's something new in the YAML files.
 Let's dig into them!

 ### Hello, Docker!🐳
-In the YAML file, we add the `encoder` Pod in a different way from the other Pods.
-Instead of using the YAML file to config the Pods, we define the `encoder` with a Docker image with the `image` argument.
-By doing this, we will have the `encoder` Pod running in a Docker container.
-This is one key feature of jina.
-By wrapping the Pods into the docker image, we can safely forget about the complicated dependency and environment setting that are required to run the Pods.
+In the YAML file, we add the `encoder` Pod differently to the other Pods.
+Instead of using the YAML file to configure the Pods, we define the `encoder` with a Docker image using the `image` argument.
+By doing this, we have the `encoder` Pod running in its own Docker container.
+This is a key feature of Jina.
+By wrapping Pods into a Docker image, we can safely forget about complicated dependencies and environment settings required to run the Pods.

 ```yaml